• Skip to primary navigation

 According to Epicurious, the term “Buddha Bowl” may be taken from the Buddha’s practice of collecting food donations from local villagers in a bowl in the morning.
 The Buddha Bowl contained whatever food was locally available and that the villagers could share.
 The original Buddha bowls likely contained simple and affordable foods (like rice).

-🥘 Vegan Protein Bowl Ingredients
+🥘 High Protein Buddha Bowl Ingredients

 Here’s what you need to make this vegan protein bowl recipe: